 The client is in the process of rolling these predictive models out to their state-based clients – and, in the process, outsourcing a lot of tedious, high-touch work to the algorithms.
 The result?
 Time saved, money saved, and accuracy improved.

-“As a result of this project, the client can now process hundreds more claims per month that they could previously,” Stein said.
+“As a result of this project, the client can now process hundreds more claims per month that they could previously,” Nguyen said.
 “And cases that were sitting idle for months are now being finalized.”

-“We hear a lot about AI and its impact on the provider side, the clinical side,” Stein said.
+“We hear a lot about AI and its impact on the provider side, the clinical side,” Nguyen said.
 “AI reading mammograms, making a diagnosis, and things like that.
 But just as impactful is what AI can do for healthcare service providers and payers.
 By improving efficiency and eliminating manual tasks and waste, you’re going to save a lot of money.
 And our healthcare system could stand to save some money.”

 By leveraging technology and data strategy, Saxony Partners helps our healthcare clients improve outcomes, reduce waste and inefficiencies, and drive performance.
 We live at the intersection of technology and healthcare.
 Click here to learn more.